Tag: speak

 “Die to self.”
 This phrase is often spoken in circles.
 When it is fully unpacked, it isn’t a bad phrase.
 However, it is rarely unpacked and instead just left hanging.

 Paul provides a framework in Romans and in 2 Corinthians.
 It sounds similar, but it is different.
-Not for oneself, but living for Jesus and others.
+Not living for oneself, but living for Jesus and .

 A healthy part of a parent/child relationship is that the parent forgoes certain things so that their children can flourish.
 This does not mean that the parents are to “forget” themselves, for if they do they will hamper or even endanger their children.
 Not that there are not times, but as a general rule this is the case.
 Another way to think of it is the oxygen masks on airplanes.
 You may have gone through the “training”.
 The crew tells you to take care of yourself (aimed at parents) prior to taking care of your children.
 It is not because people want the children to suffer, but that the parents will make better judgments (oxygen does that) when masked, and are better capable of taking their children after taking care of themselves.

-The reason “die to self” is dangerous is that it implies (or one can readily infer) that one’s very self//awareness is to die.
+The reason “die to self” is dangerous is that it implies (or one can readily infer) that one’s very self/identity/awareness is to die.
 This absolutely is not the case.
 We are not clones.
 Denying oneself is very different.
-In the concept of progressive sanctification (growing in God’s grace and holiness), God started and continues to do good work in each of us.
-We don’t cease being ourselves, but gradually and continually become a better version of ourselves, coming closer and closer to what we would have been had the world (and us) not fallen into .
+In the concept of progressive sanctification (growing in God’s and ), God started and continues to do good work in each of us.
+We don’t cease being ourselves, but gradually and continually become a better version of ourselves, coming closer and closer to what we would have been had the world (and us) not fallen into sin.

 2) In what aspect of your life are you not living for others?
 Why?
 Are you sure?